 These tips may not work the first time or event the second, third ... or in the next month.
 Most of the time, some people are so discouraged and hurt that they end up cussing you out (and I have had some of those encounters, too).
 I don't take it personally, it's their pain ... and I simply look past it to see what Jesus sees.

 If you're a family trying this with your loved-one and they seem more agitated, be patient because you are setting a new course for the relationship ... as best you can, stay consistent with grace.
-Even if you mess up, humble yourself by owning your mistakes and come back to giving grace.
-Even if you are doing this more than they offer, or never offer.
-It's not about "deserving" it's "serving" what's needed for both sides.
-This does not mean you do not have appropriate boundaries for yourself and them, this is more about building a healthy environment for your relationship.
+Even if you mess up, it is totally okay, just keep going and come back giving grace (for you and your loved one).
+Also, this does not mean you do not have appropriate boundaries for yourself and them, this is more about building a healthy environment for your relationship.
 It’s a lifestyle change and part of the environment needed for the recovery process.
 Take your time learning.
 Love energizes grace and grace energizes love ... to endure and believe in all things well.

-Let me know what you also think.
+Let us know what you think.
 What else do you think helps to prevent isolation and suicide?